iluvjava/Silly_Python_Stuff/ml_related/tensor_flow/readme.md

 * Loss: The pentalty function for the models, it's NOT the metrics for measuring the efficiency of the model.
 Don't confuse these 2 please.

+* Precision: A number that measure the precision of a classifier.
+  * Precision: TP/(TP + FP), when the classifier mark Positive, and the actual label of it is positive.

+* Recall:  TP/(TP + FN)
+  * T/F|P/N, T, F means whether the model got it correclty, P, N is, the output of the mdoel.

  ## TF on a high level